 The outlook for corporate earnings is still positive in the face of growing risks

-Earnings remain resilient, but margin pressures and policy risks could test that strength in 2026.
+Earnings remain resilient, and the next leg will depend on margin pressures and policy risks.

-Sources: New York Life Investments Global Market Strategy, NBER (National Bureau of Economic Research), Macrobond, January 2026.
+Sources: New York Life Investments Global Market Strategy, NBER (National Bureau of Economic Research), Macrobond, February 2026.